 The causes of pain may seem quite random, but when addressing the body holistically, a clearer picture can form.
 An acupuncturist will use diagnostics tools such as; looking at the tongue, feeling the pulse, palpating an area and chatting about the nature of the pain.

 Can acupuncture help?

-A common acupuncture technique called distal needling or the balancing method involves needling on the opposite side of the body to a problem area and choosing correlating body parts or meridians.
+An acupuncture technique called distal needling or the balancing method involves needling on the opposite side of the body to a problem area and choosing correlating body parts or meridians.
 This technique can be particularly effective at breaking a pain cycle.
 If the initial cluster of treatments provide pain relief, subsequent treatments can be suggested weekly or fortnightly and then on a needs basis.
 Once the pain has settled, it allows the focus to shift from pain management to pain prevention.
-This may involve Chinese, dietary changes and discussions based on stress management and dealing with fatigue and other debilitating conditions.
+This may involve Chinese herbal medicine, dietary changes and discussions based on stress management and dealing with fatigue and other debilitating conditions.